karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ...
 ```

-This request instructs Kong to register an API named "my-api", reachable at
+This request instructs Qordoba to register an API named "my-api", reachable at
 "http://my-api.com".
 It also specifies various routing properties, though note
 that **only one of** `hosts`, `uris` and `methods` is  required.

-Adding such an API would mean that you configured Kong to proxy all incoming
+Adding such an API would mean that you configured Qordoba to proxy all incoming
 requests matching the specified `hosts`, `uris`, and `methods` to
 `http://example.com`.
-Kong is a transparent proxy, and it will forward the
+Qordoba is a transparent proxy, and it will forward the
 request to your upstream service untouched, with the exception of the addition
 of various headers such as `Connection`.